 Bitcoin runs on nodes.
-These nodes hold all the transactional information for the blockchain, but miners verify the transactions and collect the fees associated with them.
+These nodes hold all the transaction information for the blockchain, but miners verify the transactions and collect the fees associated with them.
 On its own, a Bitcoin node does not generate any fees for its owner unless they are also a miner.

 Dash uses a masternode set up.
 Anyone who wants to own a Dash masternode must lock up 1,000 Dash coins in order to do so.
-Data for the blockchain passes through the masternode and they also verify the transactions.
+Data for the blockchain passes through the masternode and they also verify transactions.
 Whoever hosts the masternode which processes the transaction is paid a reward.

 Masternodes pros and cons

-There are many benefits to setting up a masternode.
+There are many benefits to set up a masternode.
 For starters, you can earn cryptocurrency without needing to invest in pricey mining equipment.
 They’re also much more energy efficient to run, and hosting them on a VPS is cheap.
 The learning curve is also pretty easy to conquer and you won’t need much else in the way of specialized knowledge to run one.

 The cons of a masternode set up are that you’ll need a good deal of coins to get started, and in some cases that can be a large expense.
 Some masternode coins also have difficulty holding value due to a constant influx of easy to obtain coins.
 Plus, if the difficulty goes up on the network it can lower your profit potential.

-How to earn with cryptocurrency masternodes?
+How to earn with cryptocurrency masternodes

 You can earn cryptocurrency with masternodes by purchasing a set number of coins and then hosting a masternode on a VPS.
 Even a cheap $5/month plan is capable of hosting a masternode due to their low requirements, and that makes it easier to make a profit.